maishuji/tech_blog/README.md

 ### Common Issues

-#### Can't connect to the database as admin
+#### Admin connection
-If you are using docker-compose in local, you may need to create the superuser in the container.
+You may need to create a superuser to access the Django admin interface.
 For that, check the container `docker container ls`, go into the one running the Django app `docker exec -it <container_id> bash` and run the command to create the superuser:
 ```bash
 python3 blog_heho/manage.py createsuperuser
 ```

-### Debugging hints
+#### Deploymnent failed

-If for some reasons the deployment failed, remember to check the disk usage on the target machine.
+If for some reasons the deployment failed, remember to check the `disk usage` on the target machine.
+It is possible that the disk is full, which can cause the deployment to fail.

 ```bash
 ssh ubuntu@<my_ip>